ShakNat/DupyliCate/README.md

 - **IMPORTANT:** It is important to note that the child-parent linker and the parent must be chosen in such a way that they point to the same text.
 For example, both the child-parent linker and the parent attribute in the above example point to AT1G01010.Araport11.447; This is important to ensure that the transcripts correctly map to the parent gene especially in the alternate transcript removal step

+  Additionally when including a gene expression counts file for expression analysis, the gene names in the first column of the counts file must match with text pointed by the child attribute or the parent attribute.
+If not, cleaned expression file will not be written and expression analysis will not be possible.
 </div>

 ### Preparing list of reference genes for specific analysis